 Acquired spinal epidermoids are a late complication of lumbar puncture, resulting from implanted epidermal elements into the spinal canal.
 The time interval between lumbar puncture and tumour diagnosis ranges from 1 to more than 20 years 2.
 Acquired spinal epidermoids are generally extramedullary and situated near a vertebral interspace 5.
-Prior to the introduction of styletted lumbar puncture needs, up to 40% of spinal epidermal cysts were attributed to lumbar puncture.
+Prior to the introduction of styletted lumbar puncture needs, up to 40% of spinal epidermoid cysts were attributed to lumbar puncture.
 The incidence of this phenomenon has decreased significantly over the recent decades, but sporadic case reports still exist 7.

 - well circumscribed mass

 - minimal to no enhancement